artstorm/eleventy-plugin-seo/README.md

 Full name of the site author, `Jane Doe`.
 Can be overridden on a per page basis using `author` in front matter.

+### image

+URL to default image to use if none is set in front matter when creating markup blocks for open graph and Twitter cards.

 ### Options

 The behavior of the output can be controlled via an options object that can be passed in with the config.